Multilevel-Langevin pathwise average for Gibbs approximation: Proof of the results in the strongly convex setting

 Thus, $\Upsilon_2^2$ defined in Proposition \ref{prop:stronconvbea2} satisfies $\Upsilon_2^2\lesssim_{uc} \sigma^2\alpha^{-1} d$.
 Then, with the help of Remark \ref{rem:withnonexplicitconstants}, we can apply Theorem \ref{maintheo}$(ii)$ with $\tilde{\Upsilon}_2^2=\sigma^2 \alpha^{-1} d$ and obtain the announced result.}\\

-\textbf{Acknowledgements.} The authors are grateful to the SIRIC ILIAD program supported by the French National Cancer Institute (INCa), for the financing of the Phd thesis of M. Egea, and to Manon Desloges for her help in the numerical development of the algorithm.
+\textbf{Fundings.} The authors are grateful to the SIRIC ILIAD Nantes-Angers program supported by the French National Cancer Institute (INCA-DGOS-Inserm 12558 grant), for the funding of the Phd thesis of M. Eg\'ea, and to Manon Desloges for her help in the numerical development of the algorithm. {